Scoutbook Overview for Unit Leaders

 If your unit has never used Scoutbook before, one of your Key 3 members, Key 3 Delegate, or Unit Advancement Chair, (these user roles are set in my.Scouting) should login and setup permissions for the unit.
-The unit advancement chair is defined in my.scouting.org by one of the unit Key 3 members using the Security Manager Tool.
+The unit advancement chair is defined in my.scouting.org by one of the unit Key 3 members using the Position Manager Tool.
 Instructions for that tool are here.

 The term “Key 3” is a Boy Scouts of America term, not a Scoutbook term.
 Key 3 refers to the team of the unit leader (Cubmaster, Scoutmaster, Crew Advisor or Ship Skipper), the unit Committee Chairman, and the Chartered Organization Representative.